PowerChen/xixiandyuanyuan/README.md

 # xixiandyuanyuan
-this application writed for xixi and yuanyuan
+some game for XiXi and YuanYuan have fun!